Sermon: Ecclesiastes and the Feast of Tabernacles (Part 2)

-The ultimate frustration.
-Solomon discovers that the stupid idiot is going to share the same fate that he does.
+The ultimate frustration: Solomon discovers that the stupid idiot is going to share the same fate that he does.
 They are both going to die.
 He asks, "What good is it to become wise?"
-Then he thought of another terrible thing.
+Then he thought of another terrible thing:

 Ecclesiastes 2:16 For there is no more remembrances of the wise than of the fool forever, since all that now is will be forgotten in the days to come.
 And how does a wise man die?
 As the fool!

-He said, "Hey, I have done all this stuff that after I am dead, nobody will even remember who did it."
+He said, "Hey, I have done all this stuff, and after I am dead, nobody will even remember who did it."
 Look at what is happening.
 People are calling the Bible—Adam and Eve and so forth—myth, legendary characters, allegories, not real people.
 Do you realize it has just been within the last year that archaeologists have dug up secular evidence for the existence for the great David of the Bible?
 The first time ever.

 So what happens?
 He remains a shadowy figure until something apart from the Bible "proves" that David ever existed.
-One of the greatest men who ever lived and the world wonders whether he ever lived or was he just a composite figure of Hebrew writers trying to extol those of the past.
+One of the greatest men who ever lived, and the world wonders whether he ever lived or was he just a composite figure of Hebrew writers trying to extol those of the past.